awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 1. From the navigation pane, choose **Products list**\.

-1. From **AWS Control Tower Account Factory**, choose the drop\-down menu and select **Launch product**\.
-This starts the wizard to provision a new account\.
+1. Select **AWS Control Tower Account Factory**, then choose the **Launch** button\.
+This selection starts the wizard to provision a new account\.

 1. Fill in the information, and keep the following in mind:
    + The **SSOUserEmail** can be a new email address, or the email address associated with an existing AWS SSO user\.
 Whichever you choose, this user will have administrative access to the account you're provisioning\.
    + The **AccountEmail** must be an email address that isn't already associated with an AWS account\.
 If you used a new email address in **SSOUserEmail**, you can use that email address here\.

-1. When you're finished, choose **NEXT** until you get to the **Review** page of the wizard\.
+1. When you're finished, choose **Next** until you get to the **Review** page of the wizard\.
 Do not define **TagOptions** and do not enable **Notifications**, otherwise the account can fail to be provisioned\.

-1. Review your account settings, and then choose **LAUNCH**\.
+1. Review your account settings, and then choose **Launch**\.
 Do not create a resource plan, otherwise the account will fail to be provisioned\.

 1. Your account is now being provisioned\.
 It can take a few minutes to complete\.
 You can refresh the page to update the displayed status information\.
+Only one account can be provisioned at a time\.

+### Tips on Managing Account Factory Accounts<a name="closing-and-repurposing"></a>

-Accounts that you provision can be closed or they can be changed to unmanaged accounts\.
-Alternatively, you can repurpose accounts for other workloads and other users by updating the email addresses and user parameters for the account\.
-You can change the Organizational Unit for the account by following the update procedures\.
+Accounts that you provision through the AWS Control Tower Account Factory can be updated, they can be closed, or they can be repurposed\.
+For example, you can repurpose existing accounts for other workloads and other users by updating the email addresses and user parameters for the account\.

+With Account Factory you also can change the organizational unit \(OU\) for an account, or you can unmanage an account, by following the procedures in this chapter\.
 For more information on unmanaging an account, see [Unmanaging a Member Account](#unmanage-account)\.
+Certain updates require that you or an administrator must [Log in as a Root User](best-practices.md#root-login) to the account, to gain appropriate permissions\.

+If you specify a new SSO user email address when you update the provisioned product associated with an account that was vended by Account Factory, AWS Control Tower creates a new SSO user account\.
+The previously created user account is not removed\.
+If you prefer to remove the previous SSO user email from AWS SSO, see [Disabling a User](https://docs.aws.amazon.com/singlesignon/latest/userguide/disableuser.html)\.

-### Updating Account Factory Accounts<a name="updating-account-factory-accounts"></a>
+### Updating and Moving Account Factory Accounts<a name="updating-account-factory-accounts"></a>

-The following procedure guides you through how to update or migrate your Account Factory accounts\.
+The following procedure guides you through how to update your Account Factory account or move it to a new OU\.

-**Important**
-Use this procedure to migrate an account's OU, as for any other update\.

-**To update an Account Factory account**
+**To update an Account Factory account or change its OU**

 1. Sign in to the AWS Management Console and open the AWS Single Sign\-On console at [https://console\.aws\.amazon\.com/singlesignon/](https://console.aws.amazon.com/singlesignon/)\.
 **Note**